AviatrixSystems/Docs/HowTos/tgw_egress_vpc.rst

 Subnet_3 in AZ_b) are attached to the Transit Gateway.
 Subnet_1 is at the top of the Transit Gateway attachment list due to AZ_a is ahead of AZ_b in alphabetical order.

-Each AZ has one PAN firewall.
+Each AZ has one Palo Alto Networks (PAN) firewall instance.
 For PAN1, its eth1/1 interface is at Subnet_2 (public subnet) and its eth1/2 interface is at Subnet_1 (private subnet).
 For PAN2, its eth1/1 interface is at Subnet_4 (public subnet) and its eth1/2 interface is at Subnet_3.